 It didn’t take long to identify the perfect hop-growing-spot on our farm.
 We call it the “Tree Surrounded Paddock.”
 Sheltered from the wind in every direction, flat as a pancake, beautiful soil… a southern paradise for hops we felt.
 And, two years down the track, the hops seem to agree.

-Hops seedlings may start out small, but in just a few months they shoot up about three meters.
+Hops seedlings may start out small, but in just a few months they shoot up four metres or more.
 Everyone in the family helped to build the frames needed to support such tall plants.

 Hops need plenty of water and fertilizer, so we put in a small automatic watering system.
 Last year the timer worked perfectly.
 This year it didn’t.
 But, with the drought sucking every drop of moisture out of the farm for months, the hops had to get by on short rations, just like the rest of us.
 They got watered each week, but not on the ideal daily basis

 Interestingly, the hops don’t seem to have worried too much.
 I mean, just look at all the flowers!